bharatnaruka/CourseAssisgnment_GettingAndCleaningData/CodeBook.md

-# Course Assignment - Desctription
+# Data, Analysis and Transformation Description - Course Assignment - Getting and Cleaning Data

 This markdown explains the steps involved in analysing the data and putting together the end resutl, a tidy file.